diegomezg/devops-trainee-program/05 - Python/README.md

 At the end of the course the trainee will be able to read/write python modules of basic and intermediate complexity.

 ## Learning Objectives
-- Understand the python concepts
+- Explain the most used python concepts
 - Accelerate the reading and writing of python modules
 - Implement unit testing to ensure your code health